Ryan McMahon Player Props: Rockies vs. Giants

-Ryan McMahon -- batting .425 in his past 10 games -- will be in action for the Colorado Rockies versus the San Francisco Giants, with John Brebbia on the mound, on June 6 at 8:40 PM ET.
+Ryan McMahon and his .467 on-base percentage over his past 10 games (131 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the San Francisco Giants and Logan Webb on June 7 at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Royals.
+He collected two extra-base hits in his most recent game (2-for-5 with two doubles and an RBI) against the Giants.

 Ryan McMahon Game Info & Props vs. the Giants